-Any changes to your financial status directly or indirectly, may require a new Affidavit of Support.
+Any direct or indirect changes to your financial status may require a new Affidavit of Support.

-If it has been over a year since the last interview, check to see if a new medical exam will be necessary.
+Check to see if a new medical exam will be necessary if it has been over a year since the last interview.
 If you have experienced any physical or mental health status changes, these will require proper documentation to present at the interview.